-Definitions for long-term and short-term parking from the various municipalities are summarized in Table 2.
-In general, definitions are fairly consistent across municipalities - long-term spaces emphasize security, and short-term spaces emphasize convenient access and designs.
+Definitions for long-term and short-term parking from the various municipalities in the jurisdictional review are summarized in Table 2.
+In general, definitions are fairly consistent across municipalities - long-term spaces emphasize security and short-term spaces emphasize convenient access and designs.